Demfier/nihongo-sensei/README.md

 need to guess its romaji (English transliteration of a kana)
     - **Usage:**
     ```python3
-    python kana.py --column columns --script script
+    python kana.py --column columns --script scripts
     ```
     Here, `columns` string denotes the columns to practice as comma seperated values.
     For instance, `--columns a,k` means the 'a' and 'k' columns.
-You can also use 'all' to practice *all* the kanas!
+    `scripts` follows similar pattern with 'hiragana' and 'katakana' as the options.
+You can also use 'all' to practice *all* the kanas in a script(s)!

     **TODO:** Currently only supports the "a" column in Hiragana.
-Add support for all
+    Add support for all the columns!